DigitalGeographyLab/green-path-server/README.md

 # hope-green-path-server

 ## General
-Green Path is an open source route planner developed in Urban Innovative Action **HOPE** – Healthy Outdoor Premises for Everyone.
-It informs people on clean routes for walking and cycling in the Greater Helsinki urban region.
-It is based on Air Quality Index (AQI) of the Enfuser model that is developed by the Finnish Meteorological Institute.
-AQI involves hourly updated and combined information on NO2, PM2.5, PM10 and O3.
+Green Path is an open source route planner being developed for [Urban Innovative Action](https://www.uia-initiative.eu/en), [HOPE](https://www.uia-initiative.eu/en/uia-cities/helsinki) – Healthy Outdoor Premises for Everyone.
+Its goal is to inform people on clean routes for walking and cycling in Helsinki region.
+It utilizes Air Quality Index (AQI) from the Enfuser model (by the Finnish Meteorological Institute) and modelled traffic noise data.
+AQI is based on hourly updated and combined information on NO2, PM2.5, PM10 and O3.

-Currently implemented features include calculation of quiet paths with respect to typical daytime traffic noise levels.
-[Live demo](https://quietpath.web.app/)
+Currently implemented features include calculation of walkable quiet paths with respect to typical daytime traffic noise levels ([Live demo](https://quietpath.web.app/)).
+The quiet path optimization method (and application) is based on [an MSc thesis](https://github.com/hellej/quiet-paths-msc).

 ## Materials
 * [FMI Enfuser model](https://en.ilmatieteenlaitos.fi/environmental-information-fusion-service)